uxlfoundation/spec-working-group/proposals/001-removing-sycl.rst

 I believe this was done to make ``oneapi::mkl::bfloat16`` available.

 Recommendation
     Oneapi spec components should not use vendor extensions in interfaces.
+Some alternatives are:

-Either wrap the type (example above) or work with SYCL WG to make it part of SYCL spec or as a KHR extension.
-If there is a compelling reason to use a vendor extension, then review it with the spec WG as a candiate for a KHR extension.
+    * Wrap the type (example above)
+    * Work with SYCL WG to make it part of the specification or a KHR extension.
+      KHR extensions are Khronos extensions which have been approved in the SYCL WG and are more likely to be provided in more than one SYCL implementation.

+    If using a vendor extension is the only way to achieve the desired behavior, then it should be documented in the specification.

 Use of SYCL vendor extensions in implementations
 ================================================